-Since smart folks over at MIT and Aachen Uni get to do all the cool research no one else has the time for these days, new findings have revealed that sunflowers could make a huge difference in the nascent solar power business.
+Since the smart folks over at MIT and Aachen University get to do all the cool research no one else has the time for these days, new findings have revealed that sunflowers could make a huge difference in the nascent solar power business.
 It’s fundamentally about design, especially how sunflowers are themselves patterned by mother nature to optimally absorb sunlight.
 For proof, just mesmerize yourself with the pic below.
 It’s entrancing, to say the least.

 Ah, mother nature.
 What other lessons are you hiding from us?